tldr-pages/tldr/pages/osx/say.md

 # say

-> Uses text to speech to speak through the default sound device
+> Uses text-to-speech to speak through the default sound device

 - Speak a phrase aloud